First boys emerge from Thai cave as rescue mission enters final act

 Helicopters and several ambulances were seen departing from the cave area, though there was no official announcement of whom they were carrying.

-The Thai Navy SEALs confirmed on their Facebook page that at least four of the 12 boys had been rescued.
+The Thai Navy SEALs confirmed on their Facebook page that four of the 12 boys had been rescued.

 As they emerged from the entrance to the cave, the group were being whisked to Chiang Rai Prachanukroh hospital, about 35 miles away.